-The Anchorage School District has a number of special purpose programs for students with distinct interests and needs.
-Polaris is a school of choice within the ASD.
-Individualization is emphasized and students earn credits and meet district requirements in a variety of ways.
-Our program is characterized by curricular innovation along with basic skills development in multi-age classrooms.
-We encourage interested secondary applicants to think about the degree of responsibility and involvement they desire.
-It is also important for potential students to consider their interest in attending a school with both elementary and secondary students.
+The Anchorage School District has a number of special-purpose programs for students with distinct interests and needs.
+It is important when choosing a school of choice to understand what we are; and what we are not.

+Polaris is a school of choice within the ASD that emphasizes the individualization of student learning. prioritizing hands-on, real-world, and problem-based investigations.
+Our program is characterized by curricular innovation and skill development in multi-age classrooms where we rely on students to be self-motivated in order to be self-directed learners.
+Students in our Secondary program earn credits and meet district requirements in various ways.
+We encourage interested secondary applicants to consider the degree of responsibility and involvement they that this program will require.
+It is also important for potential students to consider their interest in attending a school with both elementary and secondary students fully integrated into the learning environment.